DreymaR/BigBagKbdTrixTMK/docs/README.md

 <h4>Active/default layout settings:</h4>
 <pre><code>
 /*  Define the ACTIVELAYOUT (and CURLMOD) constant(s) to choose the layer0 layout:
  *  0  : QWERTY
  *  1-#: Tarmak1 - transitional Colemak (supports CURLMOD; see below)
  *  2-#: Tarmak2 - transitional Colemak (--"--)
  *  3-#: Tarmak3 - transitional Colemak (--"--)
  *  4-#: Tarmak4 - transitional Colemak (--"--)
  *  5-0: Colemak
  *  5-1: Colemak Curl-DH (requires a CurlAngle keymap; see above)
  *  6-#: Mirrored Colemak (normally used as second layout with a layer switch)
  *  7  : Dvorak (only recommended if you already use it)
  *  8  : Canary (Colemak-like layout; changes more keys, less implemented) */
 #define ACTIVELAYOUT    5   /* LAY_COLEMAK      */
 </code></pre><br>

 <h4>Second/switch layout settings:</h4>
 <pre><code>
 /*  Define the SECONDLAYOUT (and CURLMOD) constant(s) to choose the layer1 switch layout:
  *  0  : Unmodded QWERTY is the default; otherwise:
  *  1  : QWERTY with any active ergo mods (AngleWide etc)
  *  2-#: Colemak (if you want something else, replace it in the code between the 'REPLACE THE SECOND LAYOUT...' lines)
  *  3-#: Colemak Mirrored as second layout for one-handed typing (needs an accessible switch key!)
-  *      NOTE: The "FPau" key is a layer1 toggle or switch (select which below), normally used on the Pause key.
+ *      NOTE: The "FSlk" key is a layer1 toggle or switch (select which below), normally used on the ScrollLock key.
-  *            You may swap, e.g., LALT, RGUI or another key with "FPau" in your active layout to use that key instead.
+ *            You may swap, e.g., LALT, RGUI or another key with FSlk in your active layout to use that key instead.
  */
 # define SECONDLAYOUT   0   /* SEC_VANQWERTY    */
 </code></pre><br>

 <h4>Curl(DH)-mod settings:</h4>
 <pre><code>
 /*  The CURLMOD options for Colemak and Tarmak layouts are:
-  * 0: No Curl - vanilla Colemak/Tarmak
+ *  0: No Curl - "vanilla" Colemak/Tarmak
-  * 1: The 2017 Curl(DHk) ergo mod, bringing the D and H keys down to comfortable bottom-row positions (QWERTY C/M)
-  * 2: SteveP99's original Curl(DHm) ergo mod, bringing D/H down but M to the home row.
+ *  1: SteveP99's original Curl(DHm) ergo mod, bringing D/H down but M to the home row.
 DH standard since Oct 2020.
+ *
+ *  N/A: The 2017 Curl(DHk) ergo mod, bringing the D and H keys down to comfortable bottom-row positions (QWERTY C/M)
-  *    Some row-staggered board users may like the DHk variant, but the DH(m) standard is good for all board types.
+ *      (Some row-staggered board users may like the DHk variant, but the DHm standard is good for all board types.)
-  * N/A: DreymaR's old Curl(DvH) mod, bringing DH center-down to the QWERTY V/N keys (edit the layouts for this) *
+ *  N/A: DreymaR's old Curl(DvH) mod, bringing DH center-down to the QWERTY V/N keys.
+ *      (If you somehow wish to keep ZXCV together as in my old Curl(DvH) mod, edit the maps manually.)
+ *
-  * NOTE: On the first Tarmak step, CURLMOD 1 will include the HMK swaps whereas CURLMOD 2 won't.
-So you can choose.
+ *  NOTE: On the first Tarmak step, the CURLMOD setting doesn't matter.
+If you want to swap H and M early, edit it in.
-  *       For a baby Tarmak1 step, use CURLMOD 2 and then 1.
-The K will be misplaced at first, but it's rare.
-  *       (For the other steps, CURLMOD 2 still doesn't move HM so Curl(DHm) users can do HM in the last step.)
+ *        For the other steps, CURLMOD still doesn't move H-M so Curl(DH) users by default will do H-M in the last step.
-  * NOTE: Another baby step after Tarmak1 could be transitioning to a CurlAngle(Wide) keymap model before Tarmak2.
+ *        An extra baby step after Tarmak1 could be transitioning to an Angle(Wide) keymap/model before Tarmak2.
-  * NOTE: You could use a non-Curl UNIMAP_# for a Curl(DH) mod, to keep ZXCV together as in my old Curl(DbgHk) mod.
  */
-# define CURLMOD        2   /* CURL_DH          */
+# define CURLMOD        1   /* CURL_DH          */
 </code></pre><br>

+<h4>Symbol key behavior settings:</h4>
+<pre><code>
+/*  The SYMBOLKEYS options for layouts are:
+ *  0: No Symbol key changes - "vanilla" Colemak or whatever
+ *  1: Sym mod for non-Wide ergo mods
+ *  2: Sym mod for Wide mod combos on ISO keyboards
+ *  3: Sym mod for Wide mod combos on ANSI keyboards
+ *
+ *  Adaptations for ANSI-ISO and locale key differences (more info below):
+ *  4  : Some keys are made four-level: AltGr+<key> sends Unicode glyphs (by OS specific input method)
+ *  5  : DreymaR's ISO-Nor hack, moving some keys to make the Norwegian layout more like ANSI/US */
+# define SYMBOLKEYS     0   /* SYM_NONE         */
+</code></pre><br>

 <h4>CapsLock behavior settings, including Extend mode:</h4>
 <pre><code>
 /*  The CAPSBEHAVIOR constant chooses Caps key action, including the powerful Extend layer switch:
  *  0: CapsLock (unchanged)
  *  1: Extend modifier (uses a little more layout memory, but it's by far the most powerful option IMNSHO!)
  *  2: BackSpace (for vanilla Colemak or otherwise; a decent choice but Extend is better!)
  *  3: LCtrl
  *  4: Esc
+ *  NOTE: To move modifiers, edit the layouts or the appropriate UNIMAP_### in my .h file (e.g., swapping CAPS and #ALT).
+ *  NOTE: Depending on your keyboard's scan matrix(?), chorded Extend modifiers such as Ext1+S+T+N for Shift+Ctrl+Left
+ *        may not work.
+With Caps=Ext1, I've had trouble with Ext1+S+T+N; with LAlt=Ext1 even Ext1+S+N didn't work!
  */
 #define CAPSBEHAVIOR    1   /* CAPS_EXTEND      */

 /*  The EXT#BIT constants with the main Extend key (Caps by default) select Extend# layers in the EXTENDER user function:
  *  Ext1 on Caps alone       : Navigation/editing/multimedia
  *  Ext2 on Ext2+Caps        : NumPad/Navigation
+ *  Ext3 on Ext3+Caps        : TODO
+ *  Ext4 on Ext2+Ext3+Caps   : TODO
+ *  NOTE: Alt keys as Extend# selectors failed, as AltUp activates Win menus even when the mod is turned off?!
+ *      - It should be possible to write an Alt user function that doesn't release Alt when Ext has been pressed.
  */
 #define EXT2BIT MOD_BIT(KC_RSFT)                                    /*  Ext2+Ext selects Extend2    */
+#define EXT3BIT MOD_BIT(KC_RCTL)                                    /*  Ext3+Ext selects Extend3    */
 </code></pre><br>

 <h4>Sticky mods (Shift and/or Ctrl) settings:</h4>
 <pre><code>
 /*  The STICKYMODS constant chooses LShift, RShift and RCtrl key behavior (I chose to leave LCtrl alone):
  *  0: Normal Shift/Ctrl (default)
  *  1: Sticky Shift only
  *  2: Sticky Ctrl only
  *  3: Sticky Shift & Ctrl
  *  NOTE: In the unimap_dreymar.h file, some relevant constants normally set in config.h are (re)set:
  *      - TAPPING_TERM is the max time a key may be held down for it to register as tapped
  *      - ONESHOT_TIMEOUT is the max delay before a oneshot modifier is ignored */
 #define STICKYMODS      1   /* STICKY_SHFT      */
 </code></pre><br>

 <h4>ScrollLock and Pause/Break behavior settings:</h4>
 <pre><code>
- /* The SCLKBEHAVIOR constant chooses ScrollLock key action:
+/*  The SLCKBEHAVIOR constant chooses ScrollLock key action:
  *  0: Normal ScrollLock (default)
  *  1: Layer 1 toggle key (toggles the second layout)
  *  2: Layer 1 switch key (layer shift; e.g., for mirrored typing if you can use it as "ghetto" foot switch) */
 #define SLCKBEHAVIOR    1   /* SLCK_L1TOGGLE    */

+enum pausbehaviors  {
+    PAUS_PAUS       ,   /* Pause as its old self                    */
+    PAUS_LGUI       };  /* Pause as LWin/LGUI                       */
 /*  The PAUSBEHAVIOR constant chooses Pause/Break key action:
  *  0: Normal Pause/Break (default)
  *  1: Win/GUI key (useful for 101/104-key boards that have no GUI key)
  */
 #define PAUSBEHAVIOR    0   /* PAUS_PAUS        */
 </code></pre><br>